flexion-unity/OpenAIFOL/3D-Print/README.md

 The music video depicts Björk as a robot who passionately kisses another robot while being assembled in an ethereal sterile white factory.
 The video was enhanced with post production CGI effects that count as a milestone in computer animation.

 ## OpenAIFOL
-OpenAIFOL is a 3D mesh copy created from scratch, featuring the robot and the assembly factory room.
+[OpenAIFOL](https://openaifol.flexion.io) is a 3D mesh copy created from scratch, featuring the robot and the assembly factory room.
 The initial Blender 3D mesh was created in 2017 by 'flexion' while creating a MS-HoloLens Unity3D educational augmented reality project.
 Later the 3D mesh was also used for a WebGL real time browser demo and even converted for a 3D printing project in 2019 for the 20th anniversary of this epic music video.

 ## OpenAIFOL 3D-Print
 OpenAIFOL 3D-Print is optimized for printing.
 The dimensions are 21.5cm x 31.5cm x 13.5cm and consists of several hundred pieces if you want to print the room, worker arm and the robot.

 ## 3D printing instructions
 Currently there are no step by step assembly instructions available yet.
-If you want to build your own AIFOL diorama, use the provided photos as a reference.
+If you want to build your own AIFOL diorama, use the provided photos on the [project website](https://openaifol.flexion.io) as a reference.
 Printable parts are categorized by object and filament color is part of the filename.
 Some parts have to be printed more than once.

 Required filament colors:
  - White